Fully Adaptive Composition in Differential Privacy: Introduction

-\citet{feldman2020individual} leverage RDP to construct R\'enyi filters, which match the rate of advanced composition when the algorithms being composed satisfy \textit{probabilistic} (i.e.\! point-wise) differential privacy \citep{kasiviswanathan2014semantics}.
-We obtain the same rate as R\'enyi filters under the less restrictive assumption that the algorithms being composed satisfy conditional differential privacy (see Definition~\ref{def:cdp}).
-Since converting from differential privacy to probabilistic differential privacy can be costly (see Lemma~\ref{lem:dp_to_pdp}), our filters demonstrate an improvement.
-One advantage of R\'enyi filters is that they can obtain a tighter control over privacy loss when the algorithms being composed satisfy RDP, albeit not always in closed form.
+\citet{feldman2020individual} leverage RDP to construct R\'enyi filters, where they require individual mechanisms to satisfy RDP.
+Since our proof establishes a new privacy filter for approximate zCDP \citep{bun2016concentrated}, our results also extend to approximate RDP \citep{Papernot022}, which directly generalizes their R\'enyi filter.
+Even though it is also possible to obtain a privacy filter for $(\epsilon, \delta)$-DP through R\'enyi filters \citep{feldman2020individual}, this result requires a stronger assumption that algorithms being composed satisfy \textit{probabilistic} (i.e.\! point-wise) differential privacy \citep{kasiviswanathan2014semantics}.
+Since converting from differential privacy to probabilistic differential privacy can be costly (see Lemma~\ref{lem:dp_to_pdp}), our filters demonstrate an improvement by avoiding the conversion cost.

+More recently, \citet{KTH22} and \citet{SmithThakurta22} provide privacy filters for Gaussian DP (GDP) \citep{dong2019gaussian}.
+However, their results do not hold for more general mechanisms under $f$-DP and therefore cannot handle algorithms with rare ``catastrophic" privacy failure events, in which the privacy loss goes to infinity.
+Both of our $(\epsilon, \delta)$-filter and approximate zCDP filters can handle such events.

-\citet{feldman2020individual} and \cite{lecuyer2021practical} construct RDP odometers.
+\citet{feldman2020individual} and \citet{lecuyer2021practical} construct RDP odometers.
 The former work sequentially composes R\'enyi filters and the latter work simultaneously runs multiple R\'enyi filters and takes a union bound.
 Neither odometer provides high probability, time-uniform bounds on privacy loss, making these results incomparable to our own.
 We believe our notion of odometers, which aligns with that of \citet{rogers2016odometer}, is more natural.

 To prove our results, we leverage time-uniform concentration results for martingales \citep{howard2020line, howard2021unif}.
 The bounds in these papers directly improve over related self-normalized concentration results \citep{de2004self, chen2014exponential}.
-These latter bounds were leveraged in \cite{rogers2016odometer} to construct filters and odometers.
+These latter bounds were leveraged in \citet{rogers2016odometer} to construct filters and odometers.

-\subsection{Summary of contributions}
+\subsection{Summary of Contributions}